Mxbonn/visualwakewords/README.md

   --val_annotations_file="${VAL_ANNOTATIONS_FILE}" \
 --output_dir="${DIR}"
 ```
+(2014 can be replaced by 2017 if you downloaded the 2017 dataset)

 The process of creating the Visual Wake Words dataset from COCO dataset is as follows.
 Each image is assigned a label 1 or 0.